rojo-rbx/rojo.space/docs/intro.md

 ---
+title: Introduction
 slug: /
 sidebar_position: 1
 ---

-# Introduction

 Welcome!
 Rojo is a project management tool designed to get professional resources in the hands of Roblox developers.
 Here, we'll teach you how to get started with Rojo.

 This documentation is a continual work in progress.
 If you find any issues, please file an issue on [the Rojo website issue tracker](https://github.com/rojo-rbx/rojo.space/issues)!

 New to Rojo?
-Check out [Installation](getting-started/installation.md).
+Check out [Installation](getting-started/installation.mdx).

 ## Why Rojo?